2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-defensive-programing.md

 * **Assertions**

 Assertions are statements that check if a condition is true or false.
-If it is, the program does nothing.
-If the condition is false, the program will print an error message.
+If the condition is true, the program does nothing and the code keeps running.
+If the condition is false, the program will stop running the code and print an error message.

 Example:
 ```r